THE ULTIMATE CRUISERS GUIDE

 I would first like to state that there is by no means any affiliation between me and these sites, and neither do I get any commission if you choose to use them.
 After a comprehensive research, I only thought it would be helpful to save future cruisers the time by sharing the best sites out there to get amazing cruise deals.
 On that note, here are some I would highly recommend:

-As seen in the images above, these sites do offer very attractive perks, flash deals and freebies that can be spent onboard hence saving you money.
+These sites do offer very attractive perks, flash deals and freebies that can be spent onboard hence saving you money.
 PS: It is important to note that booking with third-party websites means they serve as the middle man between you and the cruise lines, the draw back is that if you need to make any changes, cancellations or modifications it must be done through them.
 Hence it is advised that you are sure of dates and travel plans, or if not sure then book directly with the cruise lines.

 WHILE YOU BOOK KEEP THESE MIND